antonioterpin/robostack/CONTRIBUTING.md

    - The code should basically read as sentences.
 This makes it beautiful.
 Some examples of choices:
         - Prefer boolean namings so that the positive case comes first in conditional statements: `if it_rains: ...`'
         - Give meaningful names, but keep them concise.
 Avoid unnecessary specifiers in names.
-   - Indentation: 8 characters.
+   - Indentation: 4 characters.
 Avoid more than 3 indentation levels.
    - Short lines: 80 characters max.
 Do not cheat with linebreaks "\".
-   - Functions should be short and sweet, and do just one thing.
-They should fit on one or two screenfuls of text (the ISO/ANSI screen size is 80x24, as we all know), and do one thing and do that well.
+   - Functions should be short and specialized.
 The maximum length of a function is inversely proportional to the complexity and indentation level of that function.
-So, if you have a conceptually simple function that is just one long (but simple) case-statement, where you have to do lots of small things for a lot of different cases, it’s OK to have a longer function.
 If a function implemented to use inside a public API offers functionalities that are not needed across the repo, make it private.
 If they are useful across the repo, put them in utils.
 If the implemented functionality is useful across repos (e.g., observability utils) and they match the scope of [goggles](https://github.com/antonioterpin/goggles), open a PR there.
    - Spacing: Do not add spaces around (inside) parenthesized expressions.
 This example is bad: `my_fun( param1 )`.
 Use one space around (on each side of) most binary and ternary operators, such as any of these: `=  +  -  <  >  *  /  %  |  &  ^  <=  >=  ==  !=  ?  :`.
 In Python, `:` is also used after class/functions definition.
 In that case, do not put spaces.
    - Naming: Use `snake_case` for functions and variables, `PascalCase` for classes, `UPPER_SNAKE_CASE` for constants.
    - Default to `dataclasses.dataclass` for simple record-like structures.
 Prefer `frozen=True` dataclasses.